 Joni Mitchell isn’t always given the respect she deserves.
-In her prime she was often labelled in terms of her famous boyfriends; Rolling Stone infamously labelled her the Queen of El Lay in a 1971 piece.
+In her prime she was often discussed for her famous boyfriends rather than her music; Rolling Stone infamously labelled her the Queen of El Lay in a 1971 piece.
 There’s also a perception of her as a folk singer, but that only covers the first phase of her long career.
-In the 1970s Mitchell released a string of great albums that place her as among the most important solo artists of the rock era, fit to rank among greats like Bob Dylan, Neil Young, and David Bowie, as she explored singer-songwriter and jazz territory, as well as the spaces in between.
+In the 1970s Mitchell released a string of great albums that place her as among the most important solo artists of the rock era, fit to rank among contemporary greats like Bob Dylan, Neil Young, and David Bowie, as she explored singer-songwriter and jazz territory, as well as the spaces in between.

-In the late 1970s, she lost her way somewhat, with a sprawling double album (Don Juan’s Reckless Daughter) and a collaboration with the recently deceased Charles Mingus (Mingus), which are both worthy but a step down from her peak.
-I haven’t heard any of her albums after 1982’s Wild Things Run Fast, but 1991’s Night Ride Home is often acknowledged as her late career highlight.
+In the late 1970s, Mitchell lost her way somewhat, with a sprawling double album (Don Juan’s Reckless Daughter) and a collaboration with the recently deceased Charles Mingus (Mingus), which are both worthy but a step down from her peak.
+She continued to innovate through the 1980s, with mixed results, before returning to guitar-based folk in the 1990s.

 Joni Mitchell Album Reviews

 Song To A Seagull | Clouds | Ladies of the Canyon | Blue | For The Roses | Court and Spark | Miles of Aisles | The Hissing of Summer Lawns | Hejira | Don Juan’s Reckless Daughter | Mingus | Wild Things Run Fast | Dog Eat Dog | Chalk Mark in a Rain Storm | Night Ride Home | Turbulent Indigo | Taming The Tiger | Shine